 Stunning Vyborg has plenty of sights and activities of all types, regardless of it you’re staying for a few days or just on a day trip from nearby Saint Petersburg.
 The city houses the sole medieval castle in Russia, and there’s also a viking village and the pretty Monrepos Park to visit.
 Vyborg is also a haven for those in need of a bit of retail therapy, with a range of shops lining the beautiful cobbled streets.

 Russia’s capital city has so much to offer visitors it’s hard to know where to start.
 Whether you’re into culture, history, nightlife, shopping or food, Moscow has it all.
-You can enjoy world-class performance art such as opera, ballet and circus, or take in the incredibly impressive art collections located here.
-Moscow’s museums, churches, and of course the Kremlin and Red Square, also make this not only one of the best places in Russia to visit, but in the world.
+You can enjoy world-class performance art such as opera, ballet, and circus, or take in the incredibly impressive art collections located here.
+Moscow’s museums, churches, and of course the Kremlin, the Saint Basil Cathedral and Red Square, also make this not only one of the best places in Russia to visit in the world.

 10. Lake Kardyvach